Vyral/base-template/_drafts/are-politics-making-things-more-difficult-for-homebuyers.md

 {% include youtube.html %}

-Fellow Realtor Sarah Johnston joins me today to talk about how politics are affecting our Calgary market.
+<center>Fellow Realtor Sarah Johnston joins me today to talk about how politics are affecting our Calgary market.</center>

 Today I have the pleasure of sitting down with fellow MaxWell Realtor Sarah Johnston to talk a little bit about how politics and policy are affecting the Calgary real estate market.